 Cybrary Insider Pro: Is it worth the money?

 Since a lot of people were asking me about Cybrary, I decided to sign up for Cybrary’s Insider Pro option to really see if it’s worth it.
 It wasn’t cheap, but I was able to get the cost down by using a coupon code readily available on their website and by paying upfront for the annual subscription.
 When broken down into a monthly cost, Cybrary Insider Pro does cost a little more than the paid options from Safari and Pluralsight.
-If you want to see our full list of recommended learning resources, broken down by certification and topic, go here.
 But there are important differences.